Alternative Treatments for Diabetes

 In 2003, ephedrine -- also known as ma huang -- became the first herbal stimulant ever banned by the FDA.
 A popular component of anti-obesity over-the-counter drugs, ephedrine was found to have some benefits.
 However, the evidence of its ability to cause harm was far more compelling.
 In high doses, it has been known to cause insomnia (difficulty falling and staying asleep), high blood pressure, glaucoma, and urinary retention.
 This herbal supplement has also been associated with numerous cases of stroke.

-Chitosan has received a great deal of recent publicity.
-It is derived from seashells and has the ability to bind to fat and prevent its absorption.
-Although it is believed to facilitate weight loss, available studies thus far have not been encouraging.
+Chitosan is derived from seashells and has the ability to bind to fat and prevent its absorption.
+Although it is purported to facilitate weight loss, available studies have not been encouraging.

 Germander, momordica charanta, sauropus androgynus, and aristolochic acid have been associated with liver disease, pulmonary disease, and kidney disease.